 REACT, an autologous homologous cell admixture, is made from expanded autologous SRCs, obtained from each individual subject’s kidney biopsy.
 To manufacture REACT, biopsy tissue from each enrolled subject will be sent to ProKidney, in whose facilities renal cells will be expanded and SRCs selected.
 SRCs are then formulated into the cryopreserved or gelatin-based hydrogel product at a concentration of 100 x 106 cells/mL, and shipped to the clinical site.

 Our Product Candidate

-REACT is currently in a Phase 3 development program, as well as ongoing Phase 2 clinical trials, for the treatment of moderate to severe diabetic kidney disease and a Phase 1 clinical trial for REACT in patients with CAKUT.
+REACT is currently in a Phase 3 development program for Diabetic Kidney Disease, as well as ongoing Phase 2 clinical trials.
+REACT is also currently in a Phase 1 clinical trial in patients with congenital anomalies of the kidney and urinary tract (CAKUT).
 These trials are being or will be conducted at over 150 clinical sites throughout the United States, Europe, Asia and Latin America.

 The ongoing clinical development program utilizes a newly developed percutaneous injection method into the kidney that is conducted using conscious sedation in an outpatient same-day procedure.
 The safety profile of the REACT treatment procedure resembles the risk typically incurred with a routine kidney biopsy.